CoffeBlock/CoffeBlock/README.md

 - 👋 Hi, I’m @CoffeBlock
-- 👀 I’m interested in Game Developing
+- 👀 I’m interested in pico dev
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning ...
+I don't want to learn
-- 💞️ I’m looking to collaborate on Game making
+- 💞️ I’m looking to collaborate on Game dev
 - 📫 How to reach me xzhaizhai1111@gmail.com

 <!---
 CoffeBlock/CoffeBlock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.